Colm3na/polkastats-backend-v3/README.md

 ## Crawler

 This crawler container listens to new blocks and fills the database.
 There are a number of processes executed within this container.
 Some of this processes are triggered based on time configuration that can be seen in this file: [backend.config.js](https://github.com/Colm3na/polkastats-backend-v3/blob/develop/backend.config.js)
+The crawler is able to detect and fill the gaps in postgres database by harvesting all the missing data, so it's safe and resilience against node outages or restarts.

 ## Phragmen